MoserMichael/s9k/notes/compare-tui-webui.md

 # the CLI vs TUI vs WebUI shootout

+## The big problem

+Once upon a time we had the principle of [link](https://en.wikipedia.org/wiki/Unix_philosophy) of "Make each program do one thing well" etc.
+Nowadays we have gargantuan CLI programs with many functions, such as

+- kubectl
+- docker
+- gcloud
+- aws cli

+I think that the advantage of the former principle is that the user is left thew freedom and means to form his own sentences out of primitive statements, while solving his problem.
+Whereas with the big CLI approach one is left to google for exact incantations.

+Maybe here is where you are better off with a GUI... (but these can be messy as well, no doubt about that!)

+## Intro

 This article compares the UI experience of three applications that cover the same domain:

 1. [k9s](https://github.com/derailed/k9s) - written as a [Text based UI](https://en.wikipedia.org/wiki/Text-based_user_interface);